 Juvenile – Classic Empire, Not This Time – The top two here put on a show with Classic Empire sprinting away from them at the top of the stretch and Not This Time grinding into his lead at every stride.
 Had Chrome been given the same ride as Classic Empire and allowed to open up at the top of the stretch on Arrogate, Chrome would have held off Arrogate’s charging close just as Classic Empire was able to hold off Not This Time’s bid for glory.
 Both of these horses are ones to watch on the Derby Trail next year.

 Turf Sprint – Obviously – To be honest…I didn’t care about this race and I still don’t.
 I find it hard to believe that they discontinued the Breeders Cup Marathon…but left this race in.
-Sorry Obviously!
+Sorry Obviously.
+No offense.
+You ran a great race!

 Filly and Mare Sprint – Finest City, Wavell Avenue – This particular race hasn’t interested me in the last few years, but Wavell Avenue was one of many BC winners from 2015 that manged not to win this year…but put in a good race anyways.